IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- Small grilled fish on skewers
 	- Spiced shredded meat in a skinny flour wrap, dip in yogurt sauce
 	- Lacru - sweet-salty milk based drink, hot or cold
+- A palanquin in burgundy + brown livery passes - Duke Ornsgrym sitting atop, tossing handfuls of copper coins
 - Random stores
 	- [ ] Authentic small-batch micro brewed organic non-MMO(magically modified organisms) poisons - run by a blind gnome
 		- https://roll20.net/compendium/dnd5e/Poisons#content
-		- Stevian passed thru here to buy Assassin's Blood (stats=Burnt Othur)
+		- Stevian passed thru here to buy Assassin's Blood (stats=Burnt Othur), then went towards Melia Square
 	- Drow selling spider silk rope - the ideal dungeoneering rope
 	- Lost? why not buy a homing badger!
 Guaranteed to find their way home (they do, an hour after purchase)
 	- Guaranteed dragon bones
 - Ersatz selling false Elysian Fog?
 	- Saw Stevian - browsed the false fog, then went to the poisoner's stall
 - Might meet Ringley and Lyell - Ringley is probably drinking.
-- Stevian is speaking to one of the Patrician's guard? where? feels like this should be more of a reward
-	- stevian/ghost won't willingly tell ppl the location of the archaeologists, but the butcher will be prepared that ppl are searching or them
-	- On his body - a long narrow pipe, a receipt for an Elysian Fog order, with an address in Arda
-- A palanquin in burgundy + brown livery passes - Duke Ornsgrym sitting atop, tossing handfuls of copper coins
+	- Also saw Stevian
 - [ ] Toby gets contacted by Merriwink
 	- things have changed - he can pass the first trial of initiation if he steals a branch of the felichian sacred flame.
 Also grab me one of those hotcakes while you're at it.
 	- bring it to the the old ironworks on Seer's Street
+- [ ] Stevian fainted behind a gambling house in Melia Square
+	- A few other ppl leaving the building - a guardsman, some commoners
+	- stevian/ghost won't willingly tell ppl the location of the archaeologists, but the butcher will be prepared that ppl are searching or them
+	- On his body - wooden flute, a long narrow pipe, a receipt for an Elysian Fog order with an address in Arda
 ### Games / Performances
 - Staff dancing - a kind of combat/performance
 	- 10gp to enter, 50gp for a win + get your fortune told by the priests